simonsankar/free-market-wins/3rd world govt woes/On-the-job training Office.md

-They have 0 competency in dealing with people who want one the job training
+They have 0 competency in dealing with people who want on the job training
 - cant schedule interviews properly
 - unresponsive branch
 	- messaged the labour division who relayed it to the OJT help desk who overseers all OJT branches who will relay it to the branch which is unresponsive in the first place